slammayjammay/hyper-postprocessing/README.md

 [6]: https://user-images.githubusercontent.com/11801881/40855047-23c12546-6588-11e8-92a4-13d475afc5cd.gif

 ## Performance
 With the release of `postprocessing` v5, performance concerns when chaining multiple effects are now a non-issue.
-For info on how to create a performant effect, please see the excellent documentation at the [postprocessing wiki](https://github.com/vanruesc/postprocessing/wiki/Custom-Effects).
+For info on how to create a performant effect, see the excellent documentation at the [postprocessing wiki](https://github.com/vanruesc/postprocessing/wiki/Custom-Effects).

 ## How to setup
 In your `.hyper.js` config file, add `hyper-postprocessing` to the list of plugins.
 Then to specify options for this plugin, add a key `hyperPostprocessing` inside the `config` entry: